-Early practitioners such as Steiner, Buckminster Fuller, and Bill Mc-Donough, among others, were often building monuments, whose ultimate goal became the concept of "net zero."
+Early practitioners such as Steiner, Buckminster Fuller, and Bill McDonough, among others, were often building monuments, whose ultimate goal became the concept of "net zero."
 Net zero was a building that released no carbon dioxide emissions at all.

-Designers achieved that goal by constructing well-sealed, heavily insulated, ter.
-We need the Lincoln Memorial, properly oriented and controlled buildings but then they did something wasteful.
+Designers achieved that goal by constructing well-sealed, heavily insulated, properlyorientedandcontrolledbuildings but then they did something wasteful.
 They added solar panels to make up for carbon dioxide emissions from heating with natural gas.
-The approach zeroed out emissions, but at extraordinary cost that came in the form of added labor, expense and lost opportunity.
+The approach zeroed out built a new ticket office at the base came in the form of added labor, expense and lost opportunity.

-While net zero wasn't a good idea even when most buildings were heated with natural gas, the rapid decarbonization of utility grids - happening almost everywhere - and advances in electrification make the idea downright pointless.
+While net zero wasn't a good idea even when most buildings were heated with natural gas, the rapid decarbonization of utility grids happening almost everywhere - and advances in electrification make the idea downright pointless.